We believe that athletic participation builds character for the body, mind and heart.

-For a full list of the current grant recipients read here for fall 2020 and here for spring 2021.
+For a full list of the current grant recipients read here for spring 2021 and here for fall 2021.

 The Bud Award is awarded to a Multnomah Athletic Foundation community grant recipient that honors the spirit of Bud Lewis.
 Sportsmanship.
 Enthusiasm.
 Passion for athletics.
 Nonprofit organizations that provide access and opportunities to youth from underserved communities will be given the highest priority.
 All grant partners from the last two funding cycles will be considered for this award.